 Journey Food and Beverage Co. was unsuccessful for a few reasons.
 Panely had an affinity for ingredients that were high quality and expensive, and wanted a product that possessed a bold flavor.
 He was not shy about the way this product tasted.
 He would say “when I taste that, I want it to hit me in the gut.”
 When we got to the first production, we batched it just as it was formulated, according to all the specifications, but he was not satisfied with the flavor.
 We ended up changing the formula, which increased the cost significantly, and went outside of the nutrition panel.
 This not only altered the process, but damaged the relationship with the contract manufacturer, who was not pleased to be waiting around for a final manufactured product.

 The situation was similar for the other beverages in the product line.
 We adjusted almost every aspect of the original product – from flavor, to carbonation, and sweetener.
-He made several batches of these products, and every time, the formula was altered.
+He made several batches of these products, and every time, the formula was altered, threatening the consistency of the consumer’s experience with his product.
 Eventually, Mark Panely realized that the cost for additional vanilla was more than he was selling the cost of a single drink.
 With every case he sold, he was losing two to three dollars.
-In order to correct the mistake from his original line, he created a second batch of drinks that were more cost fixed and were placed in aluminum cans rather than glass bottles.
-Along the way, Panely lost many of his distributors.
+In order to correct the mistake from his original line, he created a second batch of drinks that were more cost-fixed and were placed in aluminum cans rather than glass bottles.
+Along the way, Panely lost many of his distributors due to these inconsistencies.
 So even though the product was reinvented and the costs were lower, there were still formula changes and a mismanagement of inventory that ultimately caused the closure of the company.

 What is your advice for managing partner relationships?

-To put it simply, be consistent.
+I’ll say it three times: consistency, consistency, consistency!
 From the development of the beverage to production and sale, it is important to work with experts who can develop the desired formula.
 Once that formula is developed, it should be final.
 It needs to be manufactured several times before any changes to the formula are made.
 Over time, consumers will be able to provide feedback about the quality of the product and their overall satisfaction.
 The second precautionary step is to manage inventory correctly to ensure you do not run out of your product.
 If you run out of a product needed by a distributor, your shelf space will quickly be filled by someone else.
-It is important to be consistent with your product in every way.
+When it comes to the success of your product, consistency is key.

 What was your favorite part about working with Panely and his company?